USA Pro Challenge: Colorado Bike Tour

-- Read a local article by the Telluride Watch on the USA Pro Challenge’s visit to our corner of the state.
+- Read a local article by the Telluride Watch on the USA Pro Challenge’s visit to southwest corner of our state.

 - Read what the New York Times, Washington Post and others have to say about Lizard Head Cycling Guides in our In the Press page

 Chased by the Peloton!
 Lizard Head Cycling Guides’ 2014 tour will feature four stages in which we will be “chased by the peloton.”
 What this means is that we will ride the race route just hours before the pros along roads that are largely closed to traffic.
+This the most unique aspect of this tour.
 If fast enough, you can reach the finish line ahead of the pros.
 If staying ahead is not your game, stop and enjoy a mountain top catered lunch with our support vehicle.
 Everyone wins…

 August 17th – 23rd, 2014